benslern/CSE701_Final_Project/README.md

 **Param:** int64_t value

 The int64_t constructor takes an int64_t argument and creates a new bigint object with the value of the int64_t argument.
 Because the argument is a int64_t integer, the constructor has several edge cases and inputs of interest.
+For example,

 ```
 bigint input_of_interest_1(INT64_MAX);
 bigint input_of_interest_2(INT64_MIN);
 ```

 These inputs will create bigints with the values `9223372036854775807` and `-9223372036854775808` respectively.
 These inputs are significant because they are the largest and smallest integers that can be stored in the int64_t argument.
 Any user that wants to use the int64_t constructor for bigint must ensure that the value is between these limits.
 If the user attempts to pass an argument outside of these bounds it will cause integer overflow and generate a bigint with an inaccurate value.
 It will also produce a warning.
 As such, integer arguments outside of this range should be avoided.

 The constructor also allows to create a bigint using scientific notation provided that the input value is within the range INT64_MIN to INT64_MAX.
 For example,